jsferrer1/MeetingScheduler/README.md

      $ java -jar MeetingScheduler.jar
      ```

   5. Output should either show the available timeslots or possible timeslots with maximum attendees.
+Note that the application will skip the lunch hours from 12:00pm to 1:00pm.

 	 Output with available timeslots: